Sssky-18/M202A_23F_Event_Based_Acoustic_Localization/docs/proposal.md

 ## 2. State of the Art & Its Limitations

-For implementing touch interaction on large surface, several ways are avaible and some of them are already commercially available.
+For implementing touch interaction on large surface, several ways are avaible and some of them are already commercially viable.
 One way is to use a camera to track the touch event.
 However, it requires a camera to be placed above the surface and the camera needs to be calibrated.
 Also privacy can be harmed.
 Another way is to use a capacitive touch sensor.
 This is no different from any small touchscreen.
 But in the case of large surface, the cost and power consumption of the sensor can be high.
 Also, the sensor needs to be manufactured to adapt to the size.
 It is not plug and play.
 Another way is to use infrared pairs.
 By looking at which part has been blocked, we can infer the touch event.
 However, this method requires bulky hardware.

+The idea of using acoustic to infer touch event is also popular and leads to some innovative work.
+In Acustico, the time difference between surface wave and sound wave are used to infer touch location.
+All equipments are on users's wrist.
+Since the time differnce is small, high sampling rate is necessary.
+Also, it provides relative location to hand instead of absolute location on the surface.

+In Toffee, microphoes at different edges of the same device are used and the TDoA is used to inference the relative angle of the touch event.
+It opens new way of user interaction.
+However, it does not provide localization on the surface.

+In ALTo, the time difference of arrival of the event's acoustic signal at a bunch of microphones are used to infer touch location.
+The microphones are placed at the vertices of the surface.
+The microphones are connect to the same device for data collection and processing.
+We recognize this as very stringent as it does not scale to large surface.
+Also it prevent the possibility of using a bunch of independent devices to infer touch location.
+We consider this work as an important preliminary work and we want to extend it to a more practical case.

 ## 3. Novelty & Rationale